How technology has changed three key roles in finance

 These are exciting times to be in finance, as artificial intelligence, machine learning, automation, and robotics are playing a rapidly increasing role in the field.
 These technologies enable CFOs to work higher up the value chain, and savvy use of this tech also frees up bandwidth across multiple functions within finance.
 Three roles – accountant, analyst, and auditor – have seen particularly dramatic shifts, allowing our most valuable asset, our people, to do more of what they do best.

-How technology changed accounting jobs
+How technology changed finance and accounting jobs

 Accountants and bookkeepers have seen one of the most visible shifts, moving from piles of physical paperwork to fully digitized data, resulting in tremendous paperwork reduction, from timesheets to contracts .
 Being able to move from manually inputting data to scanning and processing saves time and effort, which ultimately leads to cost savings.